Lillet Buttermilk Shakes Recipe

 individual tours in Russia

-Hi Heidi, I love your site and your cookbooks.
+I love your site and your cookbooks.
 I have been making so many of the recipes from your Super natural every day cookbook and my family and I have loved every one of them.
 I have a question regarding wholewheat pastry flour and white wholewheat flour.
 I live in Australia and we have unbleached wholewheat flour and wholewheat stoneground flour.
 Could you tell me the protein % of your flours so that I can use the equivalent here.
 Thanks so much for such inspirational and delicious food and photography.
-Wendy :) X

 wendy

-Our son introduced us to a cocktail that I'm partial to.
-It's 1.5 oz gin, .5 oz Lillet, .5 oz lemon juice (I prefer Meyer), .5 oz simple syrup, 2-3 drops of citrus bitters.
-It's like Lillet with lemonade - but better!
-Love this recipe!
-Love buttermilk!
-Thanks!
+Our son introduced us to a cocktail that I’m partial to.
+It’s 1.5 oz gin, .5 oz Lillet, .5 oz lemon juice (I prefer Meyer), .5 oz simple syrup, 2-3 drops of citrus bitters.
+It’s like Lillet with lemonade – but better!

 Donna Smith-Harrison